ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 --- abstract

-   This document defines a collection of common data types and groupings in the YANG data modeling language.
-These derived common types and groupings are intended to be imported by modules that model Layer 0 optical Traffic Engineering (TE) configuration and state capabilities such as Wavelength Switched Optical Networks (WSONs) and flexi-grid Dense Wavelength Division Multiplexing (DWDM) networks.
+This document defines a collection of common data types, identities, and groupings in the YANG data modeling language.
+These derived common data types, identities, and groupings are intended to be imported by modules that model Layer 0 configuration and state capabilities, such as Wavelength Switched Optical Networks (WSONs) and flexi-grid Dense Wavelength Division Multiplexing (DWDM) networks.

    This document obsoletes RFC 9093.